 Fear of the Lord is the beginning of Wisdom and the foundation of religious life.
-The Holy Spirit‘s sanctifying gift of Fear of the Lord effects harmony and filial fear of God, and makes our standards conform to God’s.
-As we conform to God’s standards, fear descends and love ascends.
+The Holy Spirit‘s sanctifying gift of Fear of the Lord effects harmony and filial fear of God, and conformance to God’s standards, so that fear descends and love ascends.

-The following biblical citations follow the transition of fear to love:
+The following biblical citations show the transition of fear to love:

-Fear of the Lord saves us from caving into our sinful nature, and no fear of the God is the essence of man’s total depravity.
-Christ has poured out the Holy Spirit upon the Church for filial reverence and love to our Almighty Father.
-Fear of the Lord is the desire to obey to Him, and the certainty He will give us the Grace necessary to avoid sin.
+Fear of the Lord controls our sinful nature, and no fear leads us to depravity.
+Christ has poured the Holy Spirit on the Church to grant us reverence and love to our Heavenly Father.
+Fear of the Lord is the desire to obey Him, and the certainty He will give us the Grace necessary to avoid sin.

-The Heavenly Father sent His only son into the world to give us the ultimate proof of love — He died on a Cross to make us co-heirs of God’s Kingdom.
+The Heavenly Father sent His only son into the world to give us the ultimate proof of love — Christ died on a Cross to make us co-heirs of God’s Kingdom.

 “No one has greater love that this, to lay down one’s life for one’s friend.”
 (John 15:13)